kkarpieszuk/setwp/README.md

 - downloads WPML, WPML String Translation, WPML Translation Management, WPML Media, WPML Compatibility Test Tools, Woocommerce and Woocommerce-Multilingual and puts them in wp-content/plugins
 - creates database for site
 - using web browser runs wordpress configuration wizard
+- activates all plugins
+- if WooCommerce is activated, runs its wizard
+- if WPML is activated, runs its wizard

 all in about 2 minutes